GDPR Compliant is Not Enough – Privacy and Data Security at the 3 Biggest Cloud Providers

 Dropbox has a decentralized key management system in place:

 Dropbox’s key management infrastructure is designed with operational, technical, and procedural security controls with very limited direct access to keys.
 Encryption key generation, exchange, and storage is distributed for decentralized processing.

 Your Data is Not Protected From One Crucial Threat

 All these key management solutions are technically sound and protect your data from many attacks and outside threats.
-But one central issue remains at all of them.
+But one central issue remains with all of them.
 Azure is a Microsoft product just as OneDrive Business and therefore, Microsoft can access the keys.
-Google is using its own KMS and Dropbox self-manages the keys as well.
+Google is using its own Key Management System (KMS), and Dropbox self-manages the keys as well.
 Hence, all providers are in a position to theoretically access all data of their customers.

 That cloud providers can access customer data due to their technical setup is no secret.
 They can (and have to) use the keys to give out data when governments request cloud customer data and of course, Microsoft, Google and Dropbox have to comply.
-Even when the data is encrypted the provider can access the data because they have the keys to decrypt the data.
-Thanks to planned legislation like the CLOUD Act, providers have to hand over user data against their will.
-Unauthorized third parties can therefore access your data, even if it is just Microsoft, Dropbox or Google employees.
+Even when data is encrypted, the provider can access the data because they have the keys to decrypt it.
+Thanks to legislation like the CLOUD Act and LAED Act, providers have to hand over user data against their will.
+Unauthorized third parties can therefore access your data, even if it is just Microsoft, Dropbox, or Google employees.

 The ideal solution is the separation of encryption and storage.
 One expert takes care of storage and synchronization, the other independent expert takes care of encryption with zero knowledge standard.
 This way you have full control and the best of two worlds.

 With zero knowledge encryption the encryption keys either stay on the user’s device, or, when transfer is technically necessary, the keys are encrypted on the device, before they are sent to the encryption provider.
 This way, the provider cannot use them to decrypt the data, even when governments should request cloud customer data.